Photo: Tom Scalisi for Bob Vila

 There’s no sense organizing a tool bag if everything falls out of it in the truck or backseat.
 These bags are meant to be closed and secured, so make sure any bag chosen uses a high-quality zipper or buckle system.
 Look for large, nylon zippers with pull tabs that operate with a gloved hand.
 As for buckles, look for traditional bags with metal buckles and leather straps, which will hold up well over time.
 If there’s a preference for lightweight buckles, go for durable nylon over plastic.

 Size and Intended Use

-If it’s headed to a job site every day with a lot of large, heavy tools, a 14- or 16-inch bag with a 50-pocket main compartment won’t be much good; you’ll need a 20- or 24-inch bag with fewer pockets and ample room for large tools.
-Conversely, if your tool bag serves as a caddy for carrying tools from the garage to the house, you’ll find a smaller bag with lots of storage pockets best suited to your needs.
+If it’s headed to a job site every day with a lot of large, heavy tools, a 14- or 16-inch bag with a 50-pocket main compartment won’t be much good; a 20- or 24-inch bag with fewer pockets and ample room for large tools would do better.
+Conversely, if the tool bag serves as a caddy for carrying tools from the garage to the house, a smaller bag with lots of storage pockets might be the best tool bag.

-For larger bags, look for shoulder straps with thick padding to keep them from digging into your shoulder.
-Avoid thin, flat straps that put a lot of pressure on a very small area, sure to hurt your hands and cause fatigue.
-A thin strap will also slow you down since you’ll have to frequently stop and change your grip to manage discomfort.
+For larger bags, look for shoulder straps with thick padding to keep them from digging into a shoulder.
+Avoid thin, flat straps that put a lot of pressure on a very small area; they’re sure to cause pain and fatigue.
+A thin strap without any padding will mean stopping often to switch grips as well, slowing the entire process down.

 Even with that extensive background on choosing the best tool bag, there might be some additional questions popping up.
 This section aims to answer those queries, as it’s a collection of some of the most frequently asked questions about tool bags.
 Be sure to check for an answer to your question listed below.